Relocating to Scotland | Expert guidance from property professionals

 When it comes to schooling there are some extremely popular and much more affordable options for those sending children to school in both Glasgow and Edinburgh.

-According to the Telegraph, The Glasgow Academy and George Watson’s College in Edinburgh are some the best choices of schooling from a performance and affordability perspective, currently charging just over £12,000 per annum.
+According to the Telegraph, The Glasgow Academy and George Watson’s College in Edinburgh are some the best choices of schooling from a performance and affordability perspective.

-Taking price out of the equation, I truly believe that as Edinburgh, Glasgow and the surrounding areas become ever more exposed to both UK based and international buyers, greatly helped by significant investment being pumped into both cities along with ever expanding flight paths, they offer some of the best places to live in the UK by lifestyle alone.
+Taking price out of the equation, Edinburgh, Glasgow and the surrounding areas are becoming ever more exposed to both UK based and international buyers, greatly helped by significant investment being pumped into both cities along with ever expanding flight paths, they offer some of the best places to live in the UK by lifestyle alone.

 Edinburgh has its own gorgeous beach and Arthur’s seat is a mountain offering daily hiking in the centre of the city.
 Some might compare this to other popular expat cities such as Hong Kong.